first

 Creates an array including only the objects with a given property value, or any truthy value by default.

 In this example, assume you have a list of products and you want to show your kitchen products separately.
-Using where
+Using where, you can create an array containing only the products that have a "type" of "kitchen".

-with a property name but no target value to include all products with a truthy "available"
+where with a property name but no target value to include all products with a truthy "available" value.

-can be any valid Liquid variable expression as used in output syntax, except that the scope of this expression is within each item.
-For the following products
+property can be any valid Liquid variable expression as used in output syntax, except that the scope of this expression is within each item.
+For the following products array:

 slice